elasticio/api-docs/source/includes/_credentials.md

 Parameter | Required | Description
 --------- | ----------- | -----------
-COMPONENT_ID| no | A filter, which returns only credentials belong to the given component id
+filter[component]| no | Only credentials belong to the given component id

 ### Returns